AVEVA/OMF-Docs/docs/Data_Messages.rst

 		{
 			"containerid": "Tank1Measurements",
-			"action": "patch",
+			"action": "update",
+			"patch": ["Temperature", "Quality"],
 			"values": [{
 				"Time": "2017-01-11T22:23:23.430Z",
-					"Temperature": 100.1
+				"Temperature": 100.1,
 				"Quality": 0
 			}, {
 				"Time": "2017-01-11T22:24:23.430Z",
-					"Pressure": 11.5
+				"Pressure": 11.5,
 				"Quality": 1
 			}]
 		},

 		...

 	]

-In this example the first entry in the ``values`` array updates *Temperature* only without affecting *Pressure* while the second entry updates *Pressure* only without updating *Temperature*.
-If ``action`` is omitted or a value other than ``patch`` is specified, the above example will assume default values for the missing properties.
+In this example the first entry in the ``values`` array updates *Temperature* and *Quality* only without affecting *Pressure*.
+The second entry also updates *Temperature* and *Quality* only without updating *Pressure*. *Pressure* is ignored, since it is not specified in ``patch``. *Temperature* will be assumed to be the default value of 0, since it is not specified in the second array entry.

 .. toctree::